PavelNikishin/PavelNikishin/README.md

 <!--
 **PavelNikishin/PavelNikishin** is a ? _special_ ? repository because its `README.md` (this file) appears on your GitHub profile.
+- [My notebooks](https://github.com/PavelNikishin/RS-School-ML-intro-notebooks) for ML-intro course by The Rolling Scopes School in 2021Q1
 -->

 🔭 I am engaged in data analytics and publish here some of the results of my activities.
 Usually these are projects, results of participation in competitions or tasks from training courses.